chronos-pramantha/orbital-cotwo-web/README.md

 ## To-do
 * [PostGRE-PostGIS](http://postgis.net/) support
 * Write more test queries
+* Implement a caching/lookup/aggregation table for the main table
 * Design the REST interface
 * Set up the Web server